 - if the company does not commence its business within a year from its incorporation or suspends its business for a whole year;

-- if the minimum number of members is not met (2 for private companies, 7 for any other company);
+- if the number of members is below one;

 - if the court is of the opinion that it is just and equitable that the company should be wound up.